-Student Disabilities Services (SDS) is the office designated by the Provost to determine reasonable accommodations for students with disabilities.
-Students requesting accommodations are required to submit documentation of their disability according to the SDS Documentation Guidelines.
-The SDS Documentation Review Committee reviews all documentation to determine reasonable accommodations.
+Disability Services is the office designated by the Provost to determine reasonable accommodations for students with disabilities.
+Students requesting accommodations are required to submit documentation of their disability according to the Documentation Guidelines.
+The Documentation Review Committee reviews all documentation to determine reasonable accommodations.
 The process is deliberate and thorough in order to ensure consistency of the process and access for students while maintaining the academic integrity of the University.

-SDS encourages faculty to provide exams to students approved for accommodations.
-However, if this is not feasible, SDS is available to administer exams.
-The SDS staff works diligently to provide accommodations and has developed very strict standards to protect the security of exams and ensure academic integrity while facilitating reasonable accommodations.
-In order to create a consistent system for students receiving accommodations, we request that professors and academic departments administering accommodated exams use the standards below that are used by SDS when accommodating exams.
+Disability Services encourages faculty to provide exams to students approved for accommodations.
+However, if this is not feasible, Disability Services is available to administer exams.
+The Disability Services staff works diligently to provide accommodations and has developed very strict standards to protect the security of exams and ensure academic integrity while facilitating reasonable accommodations.
+In order to create a consistent system for students receiving accommodations, we request that professors and academic departments administering accommodated exams use the standards below that are used by Disability Services when accommodating exams.

-- Students are accommodated only after receiving written approval of accommodations from SDS.
+Students are accommodated only after receiving written approval of accommodations from Disability Services.
 Instructors receive a letter verifying the specific accommodations for each student.
 In certain graduate programs, the process is centralized and written approval of accommodations is sent to a designated individual in the program.

 Definitions of Specific Accommodations:

-- Access to voice activated software (Dragon Naturally Speaking) – available on computers at SDS.
+Access to voice activated software (Dragon Naturally Speaking) – available on computers at Disability Services.
 Student must be familiar with the software prior to the exam.

 Reader – a proctor will read exam questions or read selections in the exam for the student.
 The proctor will not answer any questions.
 The student will require a separate room with the proctor.